Tarzan & Jane (song)

 "Tarzan & Jane" is a song by Danish group Toy-Box from their debut album, Fantastic (1999).
-It was released as the lead single in 1998 in Germany and then re-released in 1999 to coincide with the premiere of Disney's Tarzan.
-The song became a top 10 hit in Denmark, the Netherlands, Norway, and Sweden.
+It is written by the group with its producer Per Holm and released as the lead single in 1998 in Germany and then re-released in 1999 to coincide with the premiere of Disney's Tarzan.
+The song became a top-10 hit in Denmark, the Netherlands, Norway, and Sweden.
 On the Eurochart Hot 100, "Tarzan & Jane" reached number 15.
-Outside Europe, it peaked at number 27 in New Zealand and number 41 in Australia.
+Outside Europe, it peaked at numbers 27 and 41 in New Zealand and Australia, respectively.
+The accompanying music video was directed by Per Holm-Petersen, depicting group members Amir El-Falaki and Anila Mirza as Tarzan and Jane in the jungle.

 Critical reception

-In her review of the Fantastic album, AllMusic editor Heather Phares described "Tarzan & Jane" as a "youthful, catchy song".
-Chuck Taylor from Billboard called it an "ultra-kitschy track".
-He noted further that the formula here is "identical [to Aqua's "Barbie Girl"]: a husky, accented male vocal accompanied by a sweet, girly-girl chorus.
+AllMusic editor Heather Phares described "Tarzan & Jane" as a "youthful, catchy song".
+Chuck Taylor from Billboard magazine named it an "ultra-kitschy track".
+He noted further that the formula here is "identical [to Aqua's 'Barbie Girl']: a husky, accented male vocal accompanied by a sweet, girly-girl chorus.
 The story this time is obvious enough, describing the jungle passion between Tarzan and Jane, accented by chimpanzee chuckles and our hero's signature swinging-through-the-trees cry."

-Pan-European magazine Music & Media commented that it is "one of the silliest songs to come along in quite some time, this nonetheless incredibly catchy slice of Europop was very successful in the Danish duo's home country, and is now sweeping across most of continental Europe.
+Pan-European magazine Music & Media wrote that it is "one of the silliest songs to come along in quite some time, this nonetheless incredibly catchy slice of Europop was very successful in the Danish duo's home country, and is now sweeping across most of continental Europe.
 It could be argued that artists such as Steps, Dr. Bombay and Aqua—who enjoy such mass appeal—have created a general environment where fresh, energetic, lightweight pop can flourish."